Nuno-Jesus/Make-A-Make/README.md

 > **Note**: typically you should use the ':=' operator but '=' also works.

 > **Note**: the naming convention for variables is uppercase, to distinguish from Makefile rules.

-> **Note**: When more than one string is specified in a variable, it isn't considered as a string with spaces, but a list of strings.

 You can use variables in rules and other variables as well.
 To access their values, you must use: